VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 [^73]: Krochmal, A. "The vanishing white mulberry of northern Greece."
 Economic Botany 8, no. 2 (1954): 145-151.
 [^74]: Laws, Bill.
 Fifty plants that changed the course of history.
 Newton Abbot: David & Charles, 2010.
 [^75]: The male tree produces clouds of pollen that cause hay fever, but when a branch from a female tree is grafted onto it, the male tree becomes female and stops producing pollen.
 The tree is allergy free! (https://arboretum.uoguelph.ca,)
+[^76]: Kalm, Pehr.
+Travels into North America Containing Its Natural History, and a Circumstantial Account of Its Plantations and Agriculture in General : With the Civil, Ecclesiastical and Commercial State of the Country, the Manners of the Inhabitants, and Several Curious and Important Remarks on Various Subjects.
+London: Printed for the editor; and sold by T. Lowndes, 1771. https://www.biodiversitylibrary.org/page/32458197.